-The Zen Of Charcoal: How Charcoal Is Made And How Charcoal Works
+The Science of Charcoal: How Charcoal is Made and How Charcoal Works

 What's the best form of charcoal?
-Wood embers?
 Hardwood lump charcoal?
 Charcoal briquets?
+Wood embers?
+Extruded charcoal?

-A lot of cooks swear by one fuel or another, but I'm here to tell you, it is much ado about little.
+A lot of cooks swear by one fuel or another, but I'm here to tell you, it is all much ado about little.
 The quality of the raw food is far more important.
 The seasonings are far more important.
-And without a doubt, getting meat off at the right internal temp is far far more important (see my meat temperature guide).
+And without a doubt, getting food off the heat at the right internal temp is far more important (see my Food Temperature Guide).
 You can spend a lot on expensive charcoal.
 Save your money and get a good thermometer (see my buying guide to thermometers).

 The secret to successful cooking is controlling variables, the most important of which is heat.
-Our goal is to get a fuel that burns consistently from cook to cook.
+Our goal is to get a fuel that burns the same this Sunday as it did last Sunday.

 The process of making charcoal is ancient, with archaeological evidence of charcoal production going back about 30,000 years.
 Making charcoal is still practiced at home in third world economies such as Haiti.
 Below is a fascinating 10 minute video of how to make charcoal briquets from agricultural waste by Amy Smith of D-Lab at MIT.
 She uses spent corn stalks and an old oil drum.

 Because charcoal burns hotter, cleaner, and more evenly than wood, it was used by smelters for melting iron ore in blast furnaces, and blacksmiths who formed and shaped steel.